shadowboxingapp/shadowboxingapp.github.io/_posts/2020-11-03-importance-of-shadow-boxing.md

 ---
 title: "The importance of Shadow Boxing"
 imageCode: "freestyle"
 description: "Shadow boxing is generally known as a warm-up exercise but it is a lot more than that.
 There are immense benefits of shadow boxing which do not only keep you fit but it makes your technique better.
-The art of shadow boxing cannot be overlooked as it comes with a lot of secret benefits.
-Let’s talk about some less known benefits."
+The art of shadow boxing cannot be overlooked as it comes with a lot of secret benefits."
 layout: post
 ---